 - dash of salt

-- Beat butter and brown sugar in a large bowl with an electric mixer at medium-high speed until pale and fluffy, about 3 minutes.
-Add egg, beating until combined well.
+Beat together butter and brown sugar in a large bowl with an electric mixer at medium-high speed until pale and fluffy, about 3 minutes in a standing mixer or 5 minutes with a handheld, then add egg, beating until combined well.
 Reduce speed to low and alternately mix in flour mixture and buttermilk in batches, beginning and ending with flour, scraping down side of bowl occasionally, and mixing until smooth.

-- Spoon 1/4-cup mounds of batter about 2 inches apart onto 2 baking sheets.
+Spoon 1/4-cup mounds of batter about 2 inches apart onto 2 buttered large baking sheets.
 Bake in upper and lower thirds of oven, switching position of sheets halfway through baking, until tops are puffed and cakes spring back when touched, 11 to 13 minutes.
-Transfer to a rack to cool completely.
+Transfer with a metal spatula to a rack to cool completely.

-Beat together butter, cream cheese, confectioners sugar, marshmallow, and vanilla in a bowl with electric mixer at medium speed until smooth, about 3 minutes.
+Beat together butter, confectioners sugar, marshmallow, and vanilla in a bowl with electric mixer at medium speed until smooth, about 3 minutes.

-- Spread a rounded tablespoon filling on flat sides of half of cakes and top with remaining cakes.
+Spread a rounded tablespoon filling on flat sides of half of cakes and top with remaining cakes.
+(Note: I used a piping bag)